A-couple-of-Bongo/discode/README.md

 #### **Profile Commands**
 - `/about-me` - Get your own LeetCode profile with detailed statistics
+- `/about-you` - Get a member's LeetCode profile with detailed statistics
 - `/user <leetcode_username>` - View any LeetCode user's profile and statistics
 - `/bind-user <leetcode_username>` - Link your Discord account to a LeetCode profile

 #### **Daily Challenges**
 - `/daily-question get`: Fetch the daily question from Leetcode.
-- `/daily-question my-solution`: Showcase your solution to the daily question.
+- `/daily-question my-solution`: Showcase your solution to the daily question
-- `/daily-question your-solution <userid>`: View the solution to the daily question of a member.
+- `/daily-question your-solution <userid>`: View the solution to the daily question of a member
 - `/notify` - Set up automatic daily notifications for your server

 #### **Utility Commands**